pubky/pubky-knowledge-base/FAQ.md

 **Q47.
 Are there mobile apps?**
 Yes!
-- **[[Pubky Ring]]**: Native mobile app (iOS/Android) - Your keychain for the Pubky ecosystem.
+- **[[PubkyRing|Pubky Ring]]**: Native mobile app (iOS/Android) - Your keychain for the Pubky ecosystem.
 Manages identities, authorizes apps, and handles sessions.
 Self-custodial with no accounts required.
 - **[Pubky.app](https://pubky.app)**: Progressive Web App (PWA) - Social publishing application
 - More apps welcome from the community!

 **Q48.
 What is Pubky Ring?**
-[[Pubky Ring]] is the key manager app for the Pubky ecosystem.
+[[PubkyRing|Pubky Ring]] is the key manager app for the Pubky ecosystem.
 It's a native mobile app (iOS/Android) that securely manages your pubkys (public keys), authorizes applications, manages sessions, and handles key derivation—all self-custodially with no accounts, passwords, or tracking.
 Think of it as your keychain for decentralized identity.

 **Q49.
 How do users join Pubky App?**
 Homeservers can implement signup verification to prevent spam while preserving privacy. [[Homegate]] is an open-source service that provides two verification methods: SMS codes (rate-limited per phone number) and Lightning Network payments.
 Homeserver operators can use Homegate, implement custom verification, or allow open signups.
 See [[Homegate]] for deployment and integration details.